samuelkeir98/WebCheckers/docs/DesignDoc.md

 ### Definition of MVP
 > Provide a simple description of the Minimum Viable Product.

+A MVP of this product is a checkers game that allows a user to chose their opponent from a list of other users in a lobby.
+Once an opponent is chosen the two of you will be able to play a simple game of checkers in which you can move your pieces forward by stepping or jumping over opponents pieces.
+A game will be won once either all your or your  opponents pieces are taken or either player has no more moves.

 ### MVP Features
 > Provide a list of top-level Epics and/or Stories of the MVP.

+Player Sign-in
+Start a Game
+Movement Epic
+    Step move
+    Simple Capture
+    Multi Jump
+    Become a King
+    King Movement
+    Backup Move
+Winning/Losing Game
+Resign

 ### Roadmap of Enhancements
 > Provide a list of top-level features in the order you plan to consider them.

+Spectator
+Player Help button and window

 ## Application Domain